JacobMalin/campus-navigation/README.md

 By: Jacob Malin

 This version of the project uses motion planning to simulate crowds of people in two scenes, an apartment and a generic unnamed university campus.
+The agents arbitrarily choose a location to move to, and upon reaching their destination, choose a new goal.

 <img src="https://media.github.umn.edu/user/19560/files/dc4c0d92-11db-472c-808c-3d5df22660f0" width="600"/>